On a generalization of affinoid varieties: Introduction

-The next chapter is devoted to prove the Tate acyclicity theorem for coverings made of strict dagger rational subdomains.
-The proof of the theorem is classical and use the same idea of reduction to the case of Laurent covering used by Tate himself.
-It's quite obvious that the proof of Tate can be used to prove the acyclicity of the structural sheaf for dagger affinoid spaces when $k$ is non-archimedean.
-It is not so obvious that the same argument works with $k$ archimedean, and so this chapter is devoted to check that this is true.
-Anyway, mainly the arguments used in this chapter are the same that can be found in the chapter 8 of \cite{BGR}.
+The next chapter is devoted to prove the Tate's acyclicity theorem for coverings made of strict dagger rational subdomains.
+The proof of the theorem is classical and uses the same reduction argument to the case of Laurent coverings used by Tate himself.
+It is quite obvious that Tate's proof can be used to prove the acyclicity of the structural sheaf for dagger affinoid spaces when $k$ is non-archimedean.
+It is not so obvious that the same argument works with $k$ archimedean.
+So, this chapter is devoted to check that this is true, although the arguments used in this chapter are mainly the same that can be found in chapter 8 of \cite{BGR}.